nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 Blazor Components:

 - Are Razor Pages with Blazor syntax, and usually include C# and HTML.
-- Utilze CSS Isolation: Style rules that are applied to a Blazor Component are _only_ applied to that that Blazor Component.
+- Utilze CSS Isolation: Style rules that are applied to a Blazor Component are _only_ applied to that Blazor Component.
 - Allow assigning elements specific to the Blazor Component as defined within a `<HeadContent>` element.
 - Allow use of `<style>` elements within the components HTML (CSS Isolation).